bowang-lab/MedSAM/extensions/text_prompt/README.md

 pip install transformers
 ```

+## Inference

+Please try this out-of-the-box demo: [colab](https://colab.research.google.com/drive/1wexPLewVMI-9EMiplfyoEtGGayYDH3tt?usp=sharing)

 ## Training

+This training script demonstrates how to train MedSAM with text prompts on the [MICCAI FLARE 2022](https://flare22.grand-challenge.org/) dataset, and assume that the dataset has been preprocessed into the format used by MedSAM as described [here](https://github.com/bowang-lab/MedSAM#data-preprocessing).

 The training script `train_text_prompt.py` takes the following arguments:
 * `-i`, `--tr_npy_path`: Path to the preprocessed npy data in MedSAM's format